Hardware Setup Guide

 GPU Revenue: GPU instances typically generate 5-10x more revenue than CPU-only instances, making them an excellent investment for providers.

-Storage Configuration Best Practices
+Storage Configuration

-Optimize your storage setup for performance and reliability.
+Optimize storage for performance and reliability

-Tier 1: OS and Container Images
+Tier 1: OS & Container Images

 • Type: NVMe SSD